sranjan-git/sranjan-git/README.md

 ## 🌟 Certifications

 - Quantum Computing Fundamentals by Udemy
-- AWS Cloud Practitioner by AWS
+- AWS Cloud Practitioner & Essentials by AWS
 - HTML, CSS and JavaScript for Web Developers by Coursera